 Many online marketing automation tools allow you to apply a weighted points system to each of the various digital body language signals.
-For example, 10 points for a website view, 20 points for an opened email, 30 points for a form submission, you get the picture.
+For example, 10 points for a website view, 20 points for an opened email, 30 points for a form submission (you get the picture).
 Set a threshold of points to indicate adequate interest, and when that threshold is reached, send that lead on over to sales.

-2. Get the right information to the right people, at the right time.
+2. Get the Right Information to the Right People, at the Right Time

-One of the most frequently occurring obstacles sales representatives encounter is insufficient access to the materials and information needed to move a sales opportunity forward.
+One of the most frequently occurring obstacles that sales representatives encounter is insufficient access to the materials and information needed to move a sales opportunity forward.
 Sure, at this point you have interpreted a prospect’s digital body language signals and reported that information to sales.
-Based on these findings, the sales representatives have likely predicted some of the questions the potential client may ask, and prepare to answer them swiftly and confidently.
+Based on these findings, the sales representatives have likely predicted some of the questions the potential client may ask, and prepared to answer them swiftly and confidently.

 But what happens when a sales representative is caught off guard?